ChrisCodeSmith/SpeedTest_HashingAlgos/README.md

 # Fast simple explanation of the GUI:
 ## Create Files:
 - It creates the amount of files with the size you select in a temp folder
+- It fills the files with random byte data
 - It deletes all files in the temp folder everytime the button is pressed

 ## Run